Who Said Photography

 How to use ISO to get your the best photo results

-If you stick to the lowest ISO possible, it will always be the best way to reduce noise and increase the dynamic range in your photograph.
+If you stick to the lowest ISO possible, typically ISO 100 or 200 depending on the camera, it will always be the best way to reduce noise and increase the dynamic range in your photograph.
+Using a low ISO is a critical component of the three pillars of photography, which include ISO, aperture, and shutter speed.

 What about Auto ISO for Photography

 Professional photographers use Auto ISO for Wildlife, sports, and sometimes for portrait photography.
 In sports photography, it’s helpful to use a fast shutter speed to capture action shots with no motion blur.
-With Auto ISO enabled, your camera exposure will automatically choose the appropriate ISO allowing you to use the desired shutter speed.
-This can be really helpful when you’re photographing a fast-moving subject and don’t want to worry about adjusting your settings constantly.
+With Auto ISO enabled, your camera exposure will automatically choose the appropriate ISO, which may mean you need to increase the ISO or even dial in a high ISO, allowing you to use the desired shutter speed.
+This can be really helpful when you’re photographing a fast-moving subject and don’t want to worry about having to change your ISO settings constantly.

-In portrait photography news, using a large aperture (like f/2.8) can create a beautiful background blur (also known as bokeh).
+In portrait photography, using a large aperture (like f/2.8) can create a beautiful background blur (also known as bokeh).
 However, this requires pleasant light; if there isn’t enough light, your camera may choose an excessively high ISO value which could cause noise or graininess.
-With Auto ISO enabled, your camera will automatically choose a low ISO value.
-This is just one example of how Auto ISO can be helpful in different genres of photography.
+With Auto ISO enabled, your camera will automatically choose a low ISO value, typically keeping the ISO low, around ISO 100 or 200, depending on the sensitivity of your camera sensor.
+This is just one example of how Auto ISO can help in different genres of photography.

 Final Thoughts about ISO and Camera Sensor